SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 ### Cloning the Documentation Repository

-When you clone a repository, you are making a copy of the repository (all the files and folders of the repository) on your local machine.
+When you clone a repository, you are making a copy of the repository (that is, all the files and folders of the repository) on your local machine.
 You then make changes to the files locally, and upload them to the master repository hosted in GitHub.
 All the steps for working in GitHub (as relates to Spartacus documentation) are detailed further below.

 The following steps describe how to clone the Spartacus documentation repository onto your local machine.

 1. Open a shell app on your computer.

     For example, if you are on a Mac, you can use the `Terminal` application.
 On Windows, you can use the `Command Prompt`, for example.
 Or, on any computer, you can use the integrated terminal that is included in VS Code.
-For more information on using the VS Code terminal, see the relevant [VS Code documentation](https://code.visualstudio.com/docs/editor/integrated-terminal).
+For more information on using the VS Code integrated terminal, see the [VS Code documentation](https://code.visualstudio.com/docs/editor/integrated-terminal).

 2. Within the shell app of your choice, navigate to the directory on your local machine where you would like to copy the repository.